simplesoft-pt/Mediator/README.md

 # Mediator
 Small .NET library that helps with the implementation of mediator pattern for commands, events and queries.

-Using a mediator instance, publish commands, broadcast events and fetch queries from their respective generic handlers.
+Using a mediator instance, send commands, broadcast events and fetch queries from their respective generic handlers.

 ## Installation
 The library is available via [NuGet](https://www.nuget.org/packages?q=SimpleSoft.Mediator) packages: